 Caring for aging parents can be difficult, and when you live thousands of miles away, it can come with a whole new set of complications.
 How do I make sure they are cared for properly?
 How will I respond to (or even know about) medical emergencies?
 How will I know if they pay their bills on time?
-These questions can eat away at you each day, and worse yet, you can’t visit them whenever you wish to calm your fears.
-If you are worried about your parents well being far away, read our tips below to calm these fears and provide the best support you can from far away.
+These questions can eat away at you; worse yet, you can’t visit them whenever you wish to calm your fears.
+If you are worried about your parents’ well being far away, read our tips below to calm these fears and provide the best support you can from far away.

 You Are Not Alone

 If you are a child of an aging parent that lives thousands of miles from your parents, the first thing you need to know is that you are not alone.
 Nearly 7 million Americans today are caring for aging parents that live far from home, each dealing with the same fears and complications that you are dealing with today.
 Once you realize that there are people in your own community going through the same circumstances, you should feel less isolated and guilty for being far away.
 Reach out to people in your personal life who might help you deal with being a long-distance caregiver.

 One of the easiest ways to calm your fears about your parents well being far from home is to know that people in their neighborhood and community are looking out for them.
 These community members don’t necessarily have to check up on them every day, but it will calm your fears to know that they are keeping an eye out for them.
 If something does go wrong, they can contact you sooner than the authorities would.
 If your parents attend church or any other community activities, make it known to the group that you are caring for them from a distance and would like for them to keep an extra eye out for you.
 Community and church groups will be more than happy to help their fellow patrons and their families.
 A great time to ask community members for assistance is when you visit your parents.
 This will give a more personal touch that will make them want to help you all the more.